-- A total of 127 trainings were held in Stanislaus County, an increase from 57 trainings in FY 12-13. - The Consumer Family Member Training and Support program (CASRA) reported an increase from 76 students in FY 12-13 to 116 students in FY 13-14.
+- A total of 127 trainings were held in Stanislaus County, an increase from 57 trainings in FY 13-14. - The Consumer Family Member Training and Support program (California Association of Social Rehabilitation Agencies - CASRA based program) reported an increase from 76 participants in FY 12-13 to 116 participants in FY 13-14.